Skip site navigation (1)Skip section navigation (2)

 -w type

 Password type.
-The adduser utility allows the user to specify
+The adduser utility allows the user to specify what

-one of the following values:
+following values:

 no Disable the password.
-Instead of an encrypted string,
+Instead of an encrypted string, the

-the password field will contain a single `*' character.
+password field will contain a single `*' character.
+The

-enables the password.
+the password.

 none Use an empty string as the password.

-word.
-In batch mode, the last (10th) field in the line
+mode, the last (10th) field in the line is assumed to be

-is assumed to be the password.
+the password.

 random Generate a random string and use it as a password.
 The

-file in the randompass variable.
+the randompass variable.

 -Z Do not attempt to create ZFS home dataset.